-- 900.5 When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
-This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain independence when performing such engagements.
-The conceptual framework set out in Section 120 applies to independence as it does to the fundamental principles set out in Section 110. - 900.6 This Part describes: - (a) Facts and circumstances, including professional activities, interests and relationships, that create or might create threats to independence;
+When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
+This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain independence when performing assurance engagements other than audit or review engagements.
+The conceptual framework set out in Section 120 applies to independence as it does to the fundamental principles set out in Section 110.

+900.6 This Part describes:

-- (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce the threats to an acceptable level.
+- (a) Facts and circumstances, including professional activities, interests and relationships, that create or might create threats to independence; - (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce the threats to an acceptable level.

-Description of Other Assurance Engagements
+Description of Assurance Engagements